robertangeles/repo-ai-prompts/cobol_decode.md

 ---

 # Pass 4 — Prototype SQL  (Section 5)
+**Pro*COBOL additions**
+- If dynamic SQL detected, show a static representative SQL plus a comment pointing to the PREPARE source text EV.
+- For array DML (`FOR :N ROWS`), show a loop or a set-based equivalent with a note.

 **Selection:** only logic evidenced in prior passes.

 **Output requirement:** Markdown code blocks for SQL are OK.
 Tables remain Markdown tables.